matthewfinn/silver-barnacle/istqb-ctfl-2025/Section 1 - Syllabus Overview/Syllabus.md

 In addition to evaluating coverage, good traceability makes it possible to determine the impact of changes, facilitates audits, and helps meet IT governance criteria.
 Good traceability also makes test progress reports and test completion reports more easily understandable by including the status of test basis elements.
 This can also assist in communicating the technical aspects of testing to stakeholders in an understandable manner.
 Traceability provides information to assess product quality, process capability, and project progress against business goals.

 ## 1.4.5.
 Roles in Testing
 In this syllabus, two principal roles in testing are covered: a test management role and a testing role.
-The activities and tasks assigned to these two roles depend on factors such as the project and product context, the skills of the people in the roles, and the organization.
+The activities and tasks assigned to these two roles depend on factors such as the project and product context, the skills of the people in the roles, and the organisation.

 The test management role takes overall responsibility for the test process, test team and leadership of the test activities.
 The test management role is mainly focused on the activities of test planning, test monitoring, test control and test completion.
 The way in which the test management role is carried out varies depending on the context.
 For example, in Agile software development, some of the test management tasks may be handled by the Agile team.
-Tasks that span multiple teams or the entire organization may be performed by test managers outside of the development team.
+Tasks that span multiple teams or the entire organisation may be performed by test managers outside of the development team.

 The testing role takes overall responsibility for the engineering (technical) aspect of testing.
 The testing role is mainly focused on the activities of test analysis, test design, test implementation and test execution.